Precise Statistical Analysis of Classification Accuracies for Adversarial Training: Results for special cases of

 We plot the theoretically predicted standard and robust accuracy versus the adversary's power $\eps_0$ together with the corresponding empirical results in Figure \ref{fig:SA-RA-p21} (a) and (b).
 The solid lines depict theoretical predictions with the dots representing the empirical performance of gradient descent with the algorithmic settings discussed above.
 The data set is generated according to a Gaussian Mixture Model per Section \ref{sec:data} with $\vct{\mu}\in\R^d$ consisting of i.i.d.~$\mathcal{N}\left(0,\frac{1}{d}\right)$ entries with dimension $d=400$.
 Each dot represents the average of $100$ trials.
 These figures demonstrate that even for moderate dimension sizes our theoretical prediction is a near perfect match with the empirical performance of gradient descent.
 We note that when $\eps_0$ is sufficiently large then the adversarially trained model $\hth^\eps$ becomes zero due to the large regularization in the argument of loss function in~\eqref{eq:inner} and $\SR$ and $\AR$ measures are not defined.
 The curves are plotted up to that $\eps_0$.

 An intriguing observation of Corollary~\ref{cor:p2-sep} is that in the separable regime in the case of $p=2$, the standard accuracy does not depend on $\eps_0$.
 In other words, adversarial training has no effect on the performance on benign unperturbed data.
-The adversarial accuracy, however is decreasing in $\eps_0$.
+The robust accuracy, however is decreasing in $\eps_0$.
 Figure \ref{fig:SA-RA-p21} (a) and (b) also verify this predicted behavior and capture the effect of the adversary's power $\eps_0$ on standard and robust accuracy.
 In the separable regime, $\SR$ is flat which implies that adversarial training has no effect on standard accuracy (or the generalization error on unperturbed data).
 However, adversarial training does affect $\AR$ because now the trained model is used to classify the adversarially perturbed test data.

 In the non-separable regime, we observe that adversarial training helps with improving the standard accuracy!
 Further, such positive impact is observed for all choice of $\delta$ with a rather robust trend.
 Note that this behavior is significantly different from a regression setting where adversarial training first improves with the standard accuracy but then there is a turning point beyond which the standard accuracy will decrease as $\eps_0$ grows.
 We refer to~\cite[Figure 3]{pmlr-v125-javanmard20a} and discussion therein for more details on a regression setting.
-More specifically, as depicted in Figure~\ref{fig:SA-RA-p21}(b) we see that $\AR$ always declines as adversary gets more powerful (i.e., $\eps_0$ grows) as expected.
-While this decline is linear in separable regime, we observe a sublinear decline in the non-separable regime.
+Moreover, as depicted in Figure~\ref{fig:SA-RA-p21}(b) we see that $\AR$ always declines as adversary gets more powerful (i.e., $\eps_0$ grows) as expected.